Create a

 2. Onboarding for cultural, developmental, role orientation

-As has been shown, a robust and comprehensive onboarding experience is a significant determinant of remote new hire success, satisfaction, and readiness to contribute.
-Given their partial or total absence from the physical office, team members, and direct manager, deep connections to their work purpose, performance expectations, coaching, teammates, and development must be established and maintained from day one.
+As shown, a robust and comprehensive onboarding experience is a significant determinant of remote new-hire success, satisfaction, and readiness to contribute.
+Given their partial or total absence from the physical office, team members and their direct manager must establish and maintain deep connections to their work purpose, performance expectations, coaching, teammates, and development from day one.

 Immediate and regular direction from their manager, access to all needed equipment and online resources (knowledge management portal, workflow documentation, collaboration apps, etc.), and planned connection opportunities with mentors and tenured co-workers should be scheduled and structured.
 Planned opportunities for travel to central or regional sites for structured learning, collaboration events, network building, and exposure to top leaders should be required.